 If you’re looking for a drive through the “countryside,” then the best way to get to Great Falls is on Georgetown Pike from the Beltway.
 (This road was in fact Virginia’s very first scenic byway.)
 That is going to land you on a curvy, hilly road that leads you past the uber tony Madeira School, a private boarding school for girls.
 Beyond that is a small parking lot at Difficult Run, providing access to a waterside hike.

 What you REALLY want on this leg of the road trip, however, is Great Falls Park.
 Turn right at Old Dominion Drive to access the park.
 With a powerful, scenic waterfall, miles of cliffside hiking trails, and the historic remains of the Patowmack Canal, you could spend an entire day here.
 Don’t miss the marker pole at the third overlook indicating water levels from past floods.
 It will blow your mind.
 Picnicking is very popular here if you want to pack a basket to enjoy.
+(Better yet, pick up some food from one of the Great Falls restaurants to pack in your picnic basket.)

 A couple of things to know: No swimming.
 Sure, the water looks inviting, but the undercurrents are deadly.
 You may see kayakers taking on the Class V rapids while you’re there – these are expert paddlers with years of experience.
 Two of the three overlooks are handicap accessible, but not all.
 Plan accordingly.
 Also, as the park is part of the National Park Service, expect a $20 per vehicle entrance fee.